The difference between the high school grade and the PAU grade doubles in 10 years

 Last year 1.2 points separated the results of the institute and those of the selectivity

-Barcelona"I have an average of 9 throughout high school and this has been the worst exam of my life," one of the students assured last week after leaving the exam – which some described as "terrible" – in mathematics of this year's PAU.
+Barcelona"I have an average of 9 throughout high school and this has been the worst exam of my life," assured one of the students last week after leaving the exam – which some described as "terrible" – in mathematics of this year's PAU.
 Next to her, her teacher assured that this year's test "was affordable, but it asked things differently than how it had been done in class" and also said that nerves had to be taken into account.
-While waiting to see what happens with the grades of this exam, this scene can be a sample of how the difference between the average high school grade and that of the general phase of the PAU is further away each year.
+While waiting to see what happens with the grades of this exam, this scene can be an example of how the difference between the average high school grade and that of the general phase of the PAU is further away each year.

 According to the data collected by the Department of Research and Universities, the difference between these two grades has doubled in a decade: in the 2014-2015 academic year, the difference between the average high school grade (7.3) and that of the general phase of the PAU (6.7) was 0.58 points, whereas last year this difference rose to 1.23 points, going from 7.67 in the high school average to a reduction to 6.4 in the PAU.